Rakeshtsg/Obstacle-Avoiding-robot-using-Arduino/README.md

 Implement control systems to execute the calculated movements and actions, allowing the robot to smoothly and accurately avoid obstacles as it navigates through its environment.

+An obstacle-avoiding robot using Arduino is a robot that can navigate through its environment and avoid obstacles using sensors and a microcontroller.
+Here is a basic outline of how you can build an obstacle-avoiding robot using Arduino:

+Gather materials: You will need an Arduino board, motors and wheels for the robot, sensors to detect obstacles (such as ultrasonic sensors), a battery to power the robot, and any additional materials needed to build the robot's chassis (such as plastic or metal sheets).

+Design the robot's chassis: Depending on the materials you have available, you can design and build a simple chassis for the robot using sheets of plastic or metal.
+Make sure to leave room for the motors, sensors, and Arduino board.

+Assemble the robot: Once you have the chassis built, you can attach the motors and wheels to the robot.
+You will also need to mount the sensors and Arduino board on the robot.

+Connect the components: Use wires to connect the motors, sensors, and Arduino board.
+You may also need to use a breadboard or prototyping board to connect the components.

+Write the code: Use the Arduino programming language to write a program that will allow the robot to navigate through its environment and avoid obstacles.
+You can use the sensor data to detect obstacles and adjust the robot's movement accordingly.

+Test and refine the robot: Once you have the robot assembled and the code written, you can test the robot to see how it performs.
+Make any necessary adjustments to the code or the robot's design to improve its obstacle-avoiding capabilities.

+I hope this gives you a good idea of how to build an obstacle-avoiding robot using Arduino.
+Good luck with your project!